-Students have the right where possible and are able to question or complain about physical intervention.

-We will ensure that students and parents understand they can voice their opinions ask questions and voice any concerns.
+Children have the right where possible and can question or complain about physical intervention.
+We will ensure that children and parents understand they can voice their opinions ask questions and voice any concerns.

 If an allegation is made that a member of staff has used unnecessary force or that a member of staff has acted inappropriately this will be taken seriously.